Lab 2: Structure contour mapping (20 pts.):

 You saw in the above exercise how one can map the line created by the intersection of two surfaces.
 You basically connect the points created by the intersection of the contours of equal elevation of the two respective surfaces to create what the map pattern should be.
 You of course can do the opposite, connect the points where the line representing the map expression crosses the same contour to estimate the structure contour line at the elevation of the contour.

-Exercise 2: Use the map diagram below to complete the following.
-The thicker dotted line represents topographic contour lines, the thinner continuous line represent contours on a fault surface, and the red (grey in b&w) represents the surface/map expression of the fault surface.
+Option1: Use the map diagram below to complete the following.
+The thicker dotted line represents topographic contour lines, the thinner continuous line represent contours on a fault surface, and the red (grey in b&w) represents the topographic surface/map expression/trace of the fault surface.

 a) A second fault surface exists exactly 100 meters elevation below the one depicted below.
 Draw its map expression (the equivalent of the red line for the second fault).